primait/telepoison/README.md

 ## Configuration

-`Telepoison.setup/1` takes a `Keyword list` that can configure:
+Telepoison can be configured through `config :telepoison` or using `Telepoison.setup/1` which is deprecated.
+The configurable options are:

 * What default Open Telemetry metadata attributes will be sent per request using the `:ot_attributes` option

   If no value is provided, then no default Open Telemetry metadata attributes will sent per request by default

   If a `list` of two element `tuple`s (both elements of `String.t()`) is provided, then these will form the default Open Telemetry metadata attributes sent per request

   The first element of a provided `tuple` is the attribute name, e.g. `service.name`, whilst the second element is the attribute value, e.g. "shoppingcart"

 * How the `http.route` Open Telemetry metadata will be set per request using the `:infer_route` option

   If no value is provided then the out of the box, conservative inference provided by `Telepoison.URI.infer_route_from_request/1` is used to determine the inference

   If a function with an arity of 1 (the argument given being the `t:HTTPoison.Request/0` `request`) is provided then that function is used to determine the inference

 Both of these can be overridden per each call to Telepoison functions that wrap `Telepoison.request/1`, such as `Telepoison.get/3`, `Telepoison.get!/3`, `Telepoison.post/3` etc.